 City of Industry Community Fund

 The Center for Environmental Health (CEH) is offering free services for eligible residents who live near the Quemetco facility (also known as Ecobat Resources California) to reduce their exposure to lead and arsenic in exposed soil.
-Please fill out our online opt-in survey if you are interested in receiving these free services.

 What are the services?